- NAME: Maya Angelou

 Answer questions and see how you rank against other players.Play Now

-Seeking new creative challenges, Angelou made her directorial debut in 1998 with Down in the Delta, which starred Alfre Woodard.
-Angelou has also written a number of inspirational works, from the essay collection Wouldn't Take Nothing for My Journey Now (1994) to her advice for young women in Letter to My Daughter (2008).
-Interested in health, Angelou published a cookbook, Great Food, All Day Long (2010).
+Seeking new creative challenges, Angelou made her directorial debut in 1998 with Down in the Delta, starring Alfre Woodard.
+She has also written a number of inspirational works, from the essay collection Wouldn't Take Nothing for My Journey Now (1994) to her advice for young women in Letter to My Daughter (2008).
+Interested in health, Angelou has even published cookbooks, including Hallelujah!
+The Welcome Table: A Lifetime of Memories With Recipes (2005) and Great Food, All Day Long (2010).

 profile name: Maya Angelou profile occupation: